johannilsson/android-actionbar/README.md

     actionBar.addAction(new IntentAction(this, createShareIntent(), R.drawable.ic_title_share_default));
     actionBar.addAction(new ToastAction());

+### Set action for click on title text

+If you whant to get the title clickable you can do it with this code below

+    actionBar.setTitleClickAction(this, HomeActivity.createIntent(this));

 ### Custom actions

 ActionBar comes with a convenient IntentAction that makes it easy to create action out of Intents.
 To create custom actions simply implement the Action interface and build your own like the Toast example below.